 UK Players Only: Age Appropriate Design Code

-This statutory guidance, also known as “The Children’s Code” requires gaming sites which process personal data (whether or not this is on the basis of consent or any other reason permitted under GDPR) to consider if they could risk the moral, physical or mental well-being of children under 18.
+This statutory guidance, also known as “The Children’s Code” requires gaming sites which process personal data (whether or not this is on the basis of consent or any other legal basis permitted under GDPR) to consider if they could risk the moral, physical or mental well-being of children under 18.
 And if so, to put in proportional measures to safeguard children and young people.
-The code applies to any organisation which targets UK users, whether or not it is in the EEA.
+The Code applies to any organisation which targets UK users, whether or not it is in the EEA.
 So even if your organisation’s headquarters is based outside the UK, you may still be required to comply.